nmshd/documentation/_docs_integrate/attribute-introduction.md

 <div style="width: 640px; height: 480px; margin: 10px; position: relative;"><iframe allowfullscreen frameborder="0" style="width:640px; height:480px" src="https://lucid.app/documents/embedded/5c9fc0f6-b5e4-4bfd-90b9-a046447ad47e" id="SsblHmOED0qR"></iframe></div>

 In the wallet of the peer with whom the underlying RelationshipAttribute of the source RelationshipAttribute was shared, a so-called ThirdPartyRelationshipAttribute is created.
-It is a [LocalAttribute]({% link _docs_integrate/data-model-overview.md %}#localattribute) similar to a PeerRelationshipAttribute that can be interpreted as the counterpart of an emitted ThirdPartyRelationshipAttribute.
-As for the emitted ThirdPartyRelationshipAttribute, the `initialAttributePeer` property of the ThirdPartyRelationshipAttribute is set to the peer of the source RelationshipAttribute.
+The `initialAttributePeer` property of the ThirdPartyRelationshipAttribute is set to the peer of the source RelationshipAttribute.
 Lastly, the `shareInfo.sourceAttribute` property of a ThirdPartyRelationshipAttribute is always undefined, as the source RelationshipAttribute can only be available locally to the emitter of the ThirdPartyRelationshipAttribute.

 ## Attribute management options